DH-Center-Tuebingen/simpleTree/README.md

 * `hideNode(node)`: Hides a visible `node` in the DOM.
 This only works on nodes that are visible in the tree (i.e. `isNodeVisible(node)` would evaluate to `true`)

 * `toggleNodeVisibility(node)`: Toggles the visibility of the `node` by invoking either showNode(node) or hideNode(node)

+* `traverseTree(callback, [startNode])`: Traverses the tree data using a depth-first search and invokes the `callback` function with the current node as a parameter.
+The parameter `startNode` can be provided as the starting node for traversal; if omitted, the this method will traverse the whole tree

 ## Events